asphodelian/We-R-Finished/README.md

 > This repository gives a general overview of how a group project repository should look like.
 It also includes instructions on the process of making a new branch, a pull request, and merging; and much more.

 ***IMPORTANT***
-1. After making a pull request, place at **LEAST** 2 assignees to review it
+1. Pull request approval to be done on meeting day
 2. After the pull request is approved, **DELETE** your branch
  - The branch is just an image of the project report that is supposed to be short-lived.
  - It is **NOT** a folder or file that lives during the project life time.